M-C-Git/mlops_MLflow_AWS_project/README.md

 Project: Remote Deployment of MLflow on AWS
 ===========================================
-This project is demonstrate how to deploy MLflow tracking on AWS cloud.
+This project is to demonstrate how to deploy MLflow tracking on AWS cloud.
 The ML process involves using ElasticNet to predict the wine quality.

 IAM, S3, EC2, AWSCLI setup
 ==========================